tillkruss/laravel-tactician/USAGE.md

 - `command.handled`
 - `command.failed`

 Event listeners will receive the command event object.
-You may access the command itself via `$event->getCommand()`.
+You may access the command itself with the `getCommand()` method:

 ```php
 use TillKruss\LaravelTactician\Events\CommandHandled;